 - Wait in a huge line at Cafe du Monde.
 Although beignets at Cafe du Monde should be on any NOLA bucket list, there’s no reason to wait in a huge line.
 It’s open 24 hours, people … go at an off time or late at night.

-You can dress pretty casually in New Orleans and fit right in.
+You can dress pretty casually and fit right in.
 Just keep in mind that you do need to dress up for all those fancy restaurants … shorts and a ratty t-shirt won’t get you in at Commander’s Palace.